 If you’re an actor looking to add a creative hyphenate to your area of expertise, Boston University’s graduate program may be for you.
 While its BFA program specializes in acting (just ask graduates like Julianne Moore, Uzo Aduba, and Marisa Tomei), its MFA program specializes in the deeper craft of theater, offering programs in design, playwriting, production, production management, directing, and theater education.

-As one of several Ivy League institutions on this list, Brown’s three-year MFA in acting is particularly competitive, as students are faced with cuts after year one; moving on to their second year of interdisciplinary studies in acting, voice, and movement is by invite only.
+As one of several Ivy League institutions on this list, Brown’s three-year MFA in acting is particularly competitive.
 Thanks to the university’s partnership with Trinity Rep—which employs many graduate students as understudies in its regional stage productions—young actors have the chance to graduate with their Equity cards in hand.